The door frame parade

 Thus, a frame is not only the foundation of a good door - it also contributes to the aesthetics of the room.
 The design of the door leaf and the door frame should therefore be visually coordinated.

-What is a frame made of?
+What is a door frame made of?

 Frames are usually made of wood or wood-based materials.
 For fire protection or security doors, frames can also be made of steel or aluminum.
 As a rule, the frame is made of the same material as the door leaf, but it can also be different: Glass doors, for example, usually have a frame made of metal or wood.Frames are usually made of wood or wood-based materials.
 For fire protection or security doors, frames can also be made of steel or aluminum.
 As a rule, the frame is made of the same material as the door leaf, but it can also be different: Glass doors, for example, usually have a frame made of metal or wood.